TianhongZhou/3D-Rasterizer/README.md

   - **Blinn-Phong Shading**: For specular highlights and shininess effects.
   - **Toon Shading**: For stylized, cartoon-like rendering.
   - **Iridescent Shading**: For unique color-changing effects based on the viewing angle.
+  - **Line Rendering Style**: Only render the lines of triangles in the object.
 - **Anti-Aliasing**: Implements 4x Anti-Aliasing (AA) to smooth jagged edges.
 - **Scene File Support**: Loads scenes from JSON files that define geometric shapes and their properties.
 - **Interactive User Interface**: Built with Qt, allowing dynamic scene manipulation, camera control, and real-time adjustment of rendering parameters.